teambit/bit/README.md

 ```
 Note that using the `--eject` flag you can remove an exported component from your source-code and add it as a package dependency in your project’s `package.json` file.

 That’s it.
-You can now install components using NPM and Yarn or use Bit to edit their source code from any project.
+You can now install components using NPM and Yarn or use Bit to easily edit and update their code from any project.

 [Get started](https://docs.bitsrc.io/docs/quick-start.html)